 Instead, schedule the next step with the prospect right then and there.
 If the next step is to send a proposal, let them know you’ll put a proposal together but you need to schedule a time during which you can walk them through it.
 When a prospect makes a commitment on the spot (putting the next meeting on their calendar), they are much more likely to follow through.

 Take a page from the boy scouts: Always be prepared.
-There’s no excuse for not doing your research before a meeting.
+There’s no excuse for not doing your research before a sales meeting.
 I was recently on a product demo in which the sales person asked to have a pre-call with me so that she could customize the demo and make specific recommendations for our situation.
-I took the pre-call, during which she asked excellent questions that allowed her create a demo geared exactly for what we were looking to do.
+I took the pre-call where she asked excellent questions that allowed her create a demo geared exactly for what we were looking to do.
 On top of that she made some insightful recommendations for things we could do right away without even using the product.

-Only by doing her research and asking the right questions ahead of time was she able to deliver such an impactful demo.
+Only by doing her research and asking the right questions ahead of time was she able to deliver a high impact demo.

-Provide value: In her book SNAP Selling, Jill Konrath stresses the importance of providing value in the sales conversation.
-She calls it being invaluable, and she also points out that it is absolutely the best way to build strong relationships and get the inside track with prospects.
-Buyers want to work with people who are experts in their trade and can provide value in each and every conversation.
+Provide value: Buyers want to work with people who are experts in their trade and can provide value in each and every conversation.
 What value can you provide, not only once a prospect buys from you, but in your sales conversations leading up to the sale?

 Understand your buyers: In The 6 Buyer Personas (And How to Sell to Them), we walk you through the preferences and styles of different buyers.
 It’s essential to understand what’s important to each individual buyer and their decision-making process.
-When you know this you can more easily match your selling process to their buying process (Rainmaker Principle #4) and ultimately win more deals.
+When you know this you can more easily match your selling process to the buying process and ultimately win more deals.

 Answer the 'why?': Why should I stop what I am doing to listen to you?
 Why is your product or service better than the competition?
 Why does it cost more?
 Why do I need your product or service?
 Why should I believe you?

-In all of your communications and conversations, a series of why questions are circling around your prospects’ minds.
-Don’t wait for your prospect to ask these questions (in many instances they won’t).
-Instead, be proactive and answer these questions head on.
+In all of your communications and conversations, a series of why questions are circling around your buyers’ minds.
+Don’t wait for the buyer to ask these questions (in many instances they won’t).
+Be proactive and answer these questions head on.

-Sorry, there are no silver bullets.
-Each of these sales tips take work.
+There are no silver bullets and each of these sales tips take work.
 As you read through the tips list you may find that you’re already doing some of these things.
 That’s great.
 But, if you’re not getting the level of sales success you think you should be, review this list and pick out the areas you need to work on.
 It will certainly help boost your results so you can win more deals.